jbcodeforce/eda-studies/docs/solutions/gitops_IaC/index.md

 ### Event-driven applications

-Event-driven applications support business logic, are microservice-based, and utilize reactive messaging, MQ, or Kafka APIs.
-These applications provide OpenAPIs for mobile and web applications, as well as AsyncAPI specifications when producing events to Kafka or messages to MQ.
-OpenAPI and AsyncAPI definitions are managed by the API manager and the event endpoint manager.
+Event-driven applications support business logic, are based on microservices, and utilize reactive messaging through message queues (MQ) or Kafka APIs.
+These applications offer OpenAPIs for mobile and web applications and provide AsyncAPI specifications for producing events to Kafka or messages to MQ.
+Both OpenAPI and AsyncAPI definitions are managed by the API manager and the event endpoint manager.

 ![](./diagrams/eda-dev-govern.drawio.png)